 Aside from the Falklands and South Georgia, the most special highlights are around Pourquoi Pas Island (and its spellbinding fjords), Petermann and Pleneau islands (ideal for birdwatching), Horseshoe and Stonington Islands (both part of the UK Antarctic Heritage Trust) and King George Island, the largest in the startling archipelago of the South Shetlands.

 Several Antarctica cruise ships are heavily vested in reducing their carbon emission and the overall impact of their guests upon the pristine environment of Antarctica.
 The MS Roald Amundsen is a brand-new hybrid vessel, an environmentally sustainable queen of the seas that’s just casting off in 2019 and aims to show the world that “sustainable hybrid propulsion on large ships is totally possible” thus drastically reducing their environmental impact.
 CO2 emissions are expected to be slashed by a whopping 20%.
-See where the MS Roald Amundsen can take you on this 18-day Antarctic cruise which includes sails along the Chilean Fjords and the Falkland Islands.

-Cruise from New Zealand to Antarctica
+Cruise from New Zealand or Australia to Antarctica

-Longer, pricier and immensely more adventurous, cruises from New Zealand are the domain of those who want that ‘old world explorer’ Antarctica travel experience.
-Given the much greater distance, expeditions from our neck of the woods last much longer than classic routes from South America, will include more days at sea and will, eventually, explore a much more rugged and remote corner of Antarctica: the famous eastern coast.
+Longer, pricier and immensely more adventurous, cruises from New Zealand and Australia are the domain of those who want that ‘old world explorer’ Antarctica travel experience.
+Given the much greater distance, expeditions from this neck of the woods last much longer than classic routes from South America, will include more days at sea and will, eventually, explore a much more rugged and remote corner of Antarctica: the famous eastern coast.
 You’ll cross the Ross Sea, the most marine-life enriched seas in the world, and will have more chances to spot migrating whales, ginormous icebergs and the most important historical sites of famous New Zealand and Australian Antarctic explorers.
-It is often said that any expedition to the south is a once-in-a-lifetime experience yet Antarctica cruises from New Zealand (and Australia) offer that little extra pinch of magic.
+It is often said that any expedition to the south is a once-in-a-lifetime experience yet Antarctica cruises from New Zealand and Australia offer that little extra pinch of magic.

 Oh, now the fun REALLY starts!
 Which Antarctica cruise ship is right for you?